 animate() in jQuery

-This method uses CSS styles to change an from elements styles to another style.
+This method animates an elements styles to another style using the css properties.

 $(selector).animate(properties[, duration][, easing][, complete])

 - properties - It indicate CSS properties and values.

 - Default value is 400.

 - number - Integer values are given in milliseconds.

 - slow - It denotes 600 milliseconds.

 - easing - It is optional and is used to specify the speed at which the animation progresses.It can have two values.

 - swing - It is a default value, animation progresses in an irregular way.